spectrocloud/librarium/packages/docs/content/12-enterprise-version/00-on-prem-system-requirements.md

 The following section provides the hardware requirements for Spectro Cloud Platform VMs for various capacity levels.
 * Concurrent Tenant Clusters - The number of concurrent tenant cluster provisioning or deletion requests.
-* Total Managed Clusters - The number of parallely running tenant clusters.
+* Total Managed Clusters - The number of parallel running tenant clusters.

     <InfoBox>
      The size of the tenant cluster in terms of the number of nodes or size of the nodes does not impact the capacity guidance below.